Retrofits and Cutovers: What to Know Before Modernizing Your Automation System

 The person who will head up the project for your company should have a strong operations background coupled with a firm understanding of the desired equipment functionality.

 Often, we see projects where a client’s warehouse management system (WMS) or enterprise resource planning (ERP) communicates to an automated warehouse or production process.
 In cases where there might be an interface between your WMS/ERP and the automated solution, it’s important to define a point of contact available on your project team.
-This will allow your WMS/ERP expert time to work with your integrator on interface communication testing prior to any cutovers.
-This allows streamlining any debugging efforts between software experts on the client side as well as on the integrator’s team.
+This will allow your WMS/ERP expert time to work with your integrator on interface communication testing before any cutovers.
+This allows for streamlining any debugging efforts between software experts on the client side and the integrator’s team.

 If you haven’t noticed yet, planning is the central theme to any retrofit projects.
 In order to be successful, you must have a plan for who will lead the project.
 Do they have the right experience, and do they have a team available for any specialized areas like software, controls or maintenance?